 Mallory’s recent work includes collaboration with Mohini Chandra at the Plymouth College of Art on a project called ‘Paradise Lost’ which brings maritime heritage to a wider audience through art.
 The piece looks at material culture connected to indentureship and slavery to help interpret inconvenient truths about past human actions.

 Mallory is an adviser on maritime heritage for the Port of Plymouth Maritime Liaison Committee (PPMLC).
-Mallory is also a technical administrator for MSubs Ltd. in Plymouth who build submersibles and autonomous vehicles.
-Mallory sits on the board of IMASS, the organising committee for the International Shipwreck Conference, is the Engagement Officer for The Big Cannon Project (Ultima Ratio), a tutor for The Nautical Archaeology Society (NAS) and is the treasurer for the Protected Wreck Association of licensees.
+Mallory sits on the board of IMASS, the organising committee for the International Shipwreck Conference, is the Engagement Officer for The Big Cannon Project (Ultima Ratio), and was a tutor for The Nautical Archaeology Society (NAS).

-Peter has written a number of papers on surveying, geophysics, archaeology, maritime history, GIS and data management and has written and contributed to a number of books on early submarines, marine geophysics, archaeology, shipwrecks and maritime history.
-Peter was a visiting research fellow at Plymouth University from 2010 to 2016, supervising numerous MSc Hydrography projects each year.
-Peter is a Chartered Engineer, a Member of the Chartered Institute for Archaeologists, a Member of the Hydrographic Society, a NAS Senior Tutor, he was the NAS south-west regional co-ordinator until 2021 and is vice chair of IMASS, the International Shipwreck Conference organising committee.
+Peter has written many papers on surveying, geophysics, archaeology, maritime history, GIS and data management and has written and contributed to several books on early submarines, marine geophysics, archaeology, shipwrecks and maritime history.
+Peter was a visiting research fellow at the University of Plymouth from 2010 to 2016, supervising several postgraduate projects each year and he still occasionally lectures there.
+Peter is a Chartered Engineer, a Member of the Hydrographic Society, he was a Member of the Chartered Institute for Archaeologists and is vice chair of IMASS, the International Shipwreck Conference organising committee.
 Peter is a commercial diver, pilot for small ROVs and is a Scientific Recovery Expert for the US Defense POW/MIA Accounting Agency.

 The SHIPS Project could not operate without its huge team of volunteers, supporters and advisors who are too numerous to mention here.
 The team includes divers, archaeologists, historians, researchers, legal experts, geophysicists, environmental scientists, illustrators, diving companies, survey companies, museums, universities, government institutions and the Royal Navy.